m3tti/borkweb/README.md

 - [ ] Provide something like a repl for cljs/squint code.
 Maybe also directly in the browser to trigger functions @borkdude supported the repl option to squint which might be a good idea.
 - [ ] Provide a simple production ready docker-compose config with postgress, caddy (as reverse proxy), and the babashka app.
 Everything easily scaleable through replicas.
 - [ ] Support [datalevin](https://github.com/juji-io/datalevin) as second database engine with an easy switch via a setting.
+- [ ] make a port to common lisp one day :tada:

 ## Articles
 * [Babashka's First Web Framework](https://github.com/m3tti/m3tti.github.io/blob/master/borkweb-babashkas-first-webframework.md)